 What roles do Shopify apps play in social selling?

-With the jump in technology and social media platforms as nowadays, people have multiple choices to start their first social selling business.
-Considering Shopify as the typical perfect place to start out since it provides a hosted solution for newbies, people can step in this social commerce industry effortlessly with almost zero upfront cost.
+With the jump in technology and social media platforms nowadays, people have multiple choices to start their first social selling business.
+Considering Shopify as the typical perfect place to start out since it provides a hosted solution for newbies, people can step into this social commerce industry effortlessly with almost zero upfront cost.
 Anyone can establish a Shopify store, upload, and sell products online to customers across the globe.
 However, the reality is not a fairy tale story where you can make every dream come true that easily.

 “A great ship asks for deep water”.

 The faster and stronger social commerce is rising, the more businesses rush into social selling to make profits.
 That fills the marketplace with a vast ocean of competitors and challenges especially Shopify is the third-largest online retail platform in the U.S after Amazon and eBay.
 Social sellers struggle to find their own places or attract their own customers within more than 1,000,000 global active opponents on Shopify.
 Regardless of the countless challenges that businesses face during the processes of running and scaling a social business.
 There will always be heavy workloads to handle each day only to keep the Shopify store operating normally, but there will never be a guarantee of success.
 The question remains “Does it mean there is no place for small social commerce stores?”.

 In fact, even a giant, a grand or small merchant suffers from the same obstacles as social commerce starters.
 However, large-scale businesses have their own teams to take care of every stage from store operation to customer service, and marketing, etc; so they face fewer problems than small businesses do.
 Fortunately, some small businesses figure out that they cannot handle social selling alone without helping hands, and they are definitely Shopify apps.
 These applications are built to benefit the merchants in some aspects and help them leverage the advantages of social media to sell better eventually.